guillaumedelaloy/Churn_analysis/README.md

 - random subset of features : each decision tree is trained on a subset of features

 Random forests are often considered as a "black box" but some tools can make their interpretation quite straightforward.
 For instance, I decided to use graphviz, a visualization tool for decision trees, in order to plot one of the M decision trees of our random forest.
-Here I choose trees of small maximum depth (=3) because deep trees are impossible to display:
+Here I choose a tree of small maximum depth (=3) because deep trees are impossible to display: